What Price Gold… $70,000… $140,000… $infinity?

 We must deal with unprecedented crimes, and with perpetrators who are capable of unprecedented desperation.

 All American judges understand their marching orders: strictly adhere to constitutional principles where socialists, crime bosses, felons or crooked politicians are involved; throw such principles out the window when dissidents are involved.
 If you don’t believe this, let me tell you what happened to my customers and me.
-On second thought, perhaps I shouldn’t; you’ll turn white, and go without peaceful sleep for several weeks.
+On second thought, perhaps I shouldn’t; after a paragraph or two, most people turn white, and go without peaceful sleep for several weeks.

 With regard to the gold prices I have suggested above, no one should expect to see them any time soon; at least not within two or three years.
 Such prices, however, are inevitable.
 Once people successfully complete their search for dependable counterparties for their cash positions, it will not be possible to measure gold with dollars.